thgossler/ServiceDiscovery/README.md

 An simple example .NET implementation of a distributed service discovery mechanism similar to Apple Bonjour.
 It should be compliant to the DNS Service Discovery (DNS-SD RFC 6763) over Multicast DNS (mDNS RFC 6762) standard.
+Support for announcing and discovering multiple services in parallel is implemented.
+The service to service communication can also be secured (Https) with a server certificate.
+The mDNS communication is not secured in this simple implementation.

 Created with help of GitHub Copilot and ChatGPT.